manavendradesai/HomeServiceRobot-RSE/README.md

 ## Directory structure -->

-    ├── add_markers                    # my_robot package
+    ├── Pictures                       # Picture of the Gazebo world and the Turtlebot used in this project ├── add_markers                    # my_robot package
     │   ├── add_markers.cpp            # C++ code that added markers in Rviz at the positions of object pick-up and drop-off ├── map                            # map to be used for the localization test